jstet/Initial_Server_Setup/README.md

 extra_packages:
   - package_name
 ```
-To allow ports/protocols through firewall, use the variable "services". "trusted" is optional; if undefined all IPs are allowed.
+To allow ports/protocols through firewall, use the variable "services". "trusted" is optional; if undefined, all IPs are allowed.

 Example usage:
 ```